RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 Is Red Pitaya not booting even after OS update?
 -------------------------------------------------

-*    Please use the Balena Etcher application to rewrite the OS manually.
-The latest Windows update has been reported to have broken the Win32 disc imager. :ref:`Prepare SD card <prepareSD>`
+*    Please use the Balena Etcher application to rewrite the OS manually. :ref:`Prepare SD card <prepareSD>`
 *    **Upgraded from an older Red Pitaya OS to the 2.00 Unified OS?** Please try |GitHub_250| and |GitHub_254|

 .. |GitHub_250| raw:: html